-Once we have validated our mobility management proposal and its route optimization mechanism, in this section we turn our attention to analyze the performance of the solution when buffering is activated.
+Once we have validated our mobility management proposal and its route optimization mechanism, in this section we turn our attention to analyze the benefits in terms of performance that can be achieved with in-home buffering in the data plane.
 In order to show the benefits of using a buffering mechanism instead of discarding packets, two different scenarios have been tested: (i) a constant bit-rate flow generated by means of iperf and (ii) a file transfer.
 While in the former, both UDP and TCP transport protocols where used, in the latter just TCP was tested.
 Both scenarios share the same testbed already used in Sec.
-4.1 and depicted in Fig. 9, maintaining the bandwidth limitation of 10 Mbps in the network path from the system of virtual machines to $MN_A$ .
-In all these experiments, the $MN_A$ acts as the receiver so, $AT_A$ will be configured to buffer packets, when the buffering is activated or to discard packets if it is not.
-We always use the suboptimal path via $AT_A$ with a configured RTT of 30 ms. The Click! modular router that we use to implement address translation also allows us to introduce the buffering functionality.
+4.1 and depicted in Fig. 9, maintaining the bandwidth limitation of 10 Mbps in the network path from the system of virtual machines to MN_A .
+In all these experiments, the MN_A acts as the receiver so, AT_A will be configured to buffer packets, when the buffering is activated or to discard packets if it is not.
+We always use the suboptimal path via AT_A with a configured RTT of 30 ms. The Click! modular router that we use to implement address translation also allows us to introduce the buffering functionality.
 In particular, the buffering function is implemented as a Queue connected to an Unqueue element, used to pull packets from the queue: when the buffering is active, the Unqueue element is inactive, so all received packets are stored at the buffer.
 As soon as the buffering receives the proper signal, the Unqueue element is activated again, so it starts pulling the queue at the maximum available rate.
 In case of discarding, the Unqueue element sends its output to a discard element.